novorender/novoweb/README.md

 // Enable only if the selected property in the dictionary is set to enabled by admin upon scene creation. function enabledFeaturesToFeatureKeys(enabledFeatures: Record<string, boolean>): FeatureKey[] {
-    // The old viewer (and admin) apps handles feature toggling slightly different, so we use a dictionary to map our feature keys to theirs for now. const dictionary: Record<string, string | string[] | undefined> = {
+    // The old viewer (and admin) apps handles feature toggling slightly different,
+    // so we use a dictionary to map our feature keys to theirs for now. const dictionary: Record<string, string | string[] | undefined> = {
         // ...
+        // was properties: featuresConfig.properties.key,
-        properties: [featuresConfig.myWidget.key, featuresConfig.properties.key], // was featuresConfig.properties.key,
+        properties: [featuresConfig.myWidget.key, featuresConfig.properties.key],
     };
 }
 ```